Kava-Labs/kava-bridge/x/bridge/spec/README.md

   ERC20 WETH on Kava EVM to Cosmos `sdk.Coin` to be able to use WETH in Kava DeFi modules such as Mint, Lend, Swap, etc.

-There is currently no direct path from Ethereum ERC20 to Kava Cosmos `sdk.Coin`, to get an ERC20 token on Ethereum into the Kava Cosmos ecosystem, tokens must be bridged to the Kava EVM first, then converted to an `sdk.Coin`.
+There is no direct path from Ethereum ERC20 to Kava Cosmos `sdk.Coin`.
+To get an ERC20 token on Ethereum into the Kava Cosmos ecosystem, tokens must be bridged to the Kava EVM first, then converted to an `sdk.Coin`.

 <p align="center">
   <img src="./images/high-level-overview.drawio.png">